silarsis/serverless-game/README.md

 Or do we store the relationships somewhere - a list of "entities inside other entities" - somehow?

-I'm actually inclined to say the "location" mixin has it's own dynamodb table containing (entity, contains) tuples - one for each direct relationship.
+I'm actually inclined to say the "location" aspect has it's own dynamodb table containing (entity, contains) tuples - one for each direct relationship.

-## Concepts / required mixins
+## Concepts / required aspects

 * Location
 * Appearance (needs location to find what's visible)